zowe/docs-site/versioned_docs/version-v2.2.x/troubleshoot/launcher/launcher-error-codes.md

   Check `<component-name>` configuration and correct if needed, then either 1) start the component manually by using z/OS MODIFY command `F ZWESLSTC,APPL=STOP(<component-name>)` or 2) restart the entire HA instance

+### ZWEL0047E

+  failed to parse zowe.yaml - %s

+  **Reason:**

+  Failed to parse Zowe configuration file.

+  **Action:**

+  Validate the format of Zowe configuration file.
+It should be a valid YAML file following specifications defined in https://yaml.org/.